statsig-io/docs/docs/stats-engine/metric-deltas.md

 ### Event Count and Sum Metrics

-These metrics represent totals: Number of times an event occurs, sum of time spent, total purhcase amount, etc.  The mean is the average user-level total during the time period of the analysis.
+These metrics represent totals: Number of times an event occurs, sum of time spent, total purchase amount, etc.  The mean is the average user-level total during the time period of the analysis.

 The mean value of the metric *X* is given by: